matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 Note that:

  * There is no `m.relates_to` property in the encrypted payload.
-(Any such property would be ignored.)
+If there was, it would be ignored.
  * There is no `m.new_content` property in the cleartext content of the `m.room.encrypted` event.
-(Again, any such property would be ignored.)
+As above, if there was then it would be ignored.

+{{% boxes/note %}}
 The payload of an encrypted replacement event must be encrypted as normal, including ratcheting any [Megolm](#mmegolmv1aes-sha2) session as normal.
 The original Megolm ratchet entry should **not** be re-used.
+{{% /boxes/note %}}

 #### Applying `m.new_content`